 ABBY PAIGE is a poet, playwright, and performer.
 Her poems and prose have appeared in Canada and the U.S. in publications including the The Montreal Review of Books, Arc Poetry Magazine, Room Magazine, The Los Angeles Review of Books, and Bitch Magazine.
 Her first solo show, Piecework: When We Were French, was commissioned in 2009 for Champlain Quadricentennial in Burlington, Vermont.
 After its premiere, the show toured throughout New England, and it is now available on DVD.
-Her new solo show is now in development, thanks to a Creation Grant from the New Brunswick Arts Board.
+Her new solo show is now in development, thanks to support from the New Brunswick Arts Board and the Canada Council on the Arts.

 Born and raised in northern Vermont, Abby began performing stand-up and sketch comedy as an undergraduate.
 After graduation and a term as a Fulbright Scholar, she joined the award-winning San Francisco comedy collective, Killing My Lobster, as a featured writer and performer.
 In 2003, she moved home to Vermont to work on a series of film, theatre, and community arts initiatives, including The Voices Project, a documentary theater project about the lives of Vermont teens and its feature film adaptation, Shout It Out! ; the award-winning local comedy series Windy Acres; and multiple productions of the beloved Vermont play, Judevine.